travetto/travetto/module/config/README.md

    1. `resources/*.yml` - Load profile specific configurations as defined by the values in `process.env.TRV_PROFILES`
    1. `resources/{env}.yml` - Load environment specific profile configurations as defined by the values of `process.env.TRV_ENV`.
    1. `process.env` - Read startup configuration from environment to allow for overriding any values.
 Because we are overriding a [YAML](https://en.wikipedia.org/wiki/YAML) based configuration we need to compensate for the differences in usage patterns.
 Generally all environment variables are passed in as `UPPER_SNAKE_CASE`.
 When reading from `process.env` we will map `UPPER_SNAKE_CASE` to `upper.snake.case`, and will attempt to match by case-insensitive name.

+By default all configuration data is inert, and will only be applied when constructing an instance of a configuration class.
+This is due to the fact that environment data, as well as configuration data can only be interpreted in light of a class structure, as the data binding is what makes the configuration valid.

 ## A Complete Example